Upon arrival in the field

 Medical Coordinator

-• In MSF missions, the medical coordination ensures overall supervision of staff health policy.
+In MSF missions, the medical coordinator ensures overall supervision of staff health and well-being policy.
 This person:

 The medical coordinator is informed of any health incident to ensure proper care.
-Day-to-day medical follow-up in the field is usually handled by the dedicated focal point.
+Day-to-day medical follow-up in the field is usually handled by the dedicated Staff Health focal point.

 As a MSF staff member, even during rest periods, you remain under the responsibility of your employer.
 You are responsible for: